 - Enable Block trackers.

-Note: This enables checking web sites against the EasyPrivacy list.
+Her’s what this does: This enables checking web sites against the EasyPrivacy list.

-Tip: You can check the current contents of EasyPrivacy at EasyList.
+Here’s what it blocks: You can check the current contents of EasyPrivacy at EasyList.

 - Select Settings in the Opera menu.